 For your air ducts, you can reduce the debris inside them with your vacuum.
 You’ll need to access the ducts through your air registers.
 Remove the grated covers from the registers, then use the head of your vacuum hose to break down the debris.

 The tips above are temporary measures against the allergens in your home.
-For a detailed and thorough cleaning, contact the experts at HELP Plumbing, Heating, Cooling and Electric for air treatment and air conditioning services.
+For a detailed and thorough cleaning, contact the experts at HELP Plumbing, Heating, Cooling and Drains for air treatment and air conditioning services.